Unification of Italy: Museum of the Risorgimento of Bologna

-The Civic Museum of the Risorgimento pf Bologna is located in the ground floor of the Casa Carducci, located in Piazza Carducci 5, in central Bologna.
+The Civic Museum of the Risorgimento of Bologna is located in the ground floor of the Casa Carducci, located in Piazza Carducci 5, in central Bologna.

 Prior to being a Museum, part of the site had housed the church of the Madonna della Pietà, known commonly as the Madonna del Piombo (Virgin Mary of the Lead).
 It was so named because it contained a relief of the Madonna etched on a lead plate, attributed to Sperandio Savelli, that had gained veneration.
 There is also a legend that in the first years of the 16th century the icon had been discovered by youths playing here, near the city walls, and this led to the first chapel, then church.

 This church burned down in 1712, but was soon replaced by a frescoed oratory completed in 1752.
 This oratory whose facade is represented by the three round arches with double central pilasters.
 After the Napoleonic occupation, the members of the company who owned the oratory had the structure deconsecrated and the contents sold off to antiquarians.

 The oratory had been decorated by the artists Antonio Rossi, Ercole Graziani the Younger, Gaetano Ferratini, Giuseppe Orsoni, Antonio Gionima, and Lorenzo Garbieri.

 A Bolognese Museum of the Risorgimento was first inaugurated on June 12, 1893.
 The museum has exhibits that chronicle the history from the Napoleonic invasions to the end of the First World War.
 The main exhibits are divided into 5 eras: